cristiano-belloni/micro-state/README.md

 ## What

-A really (856 byte gzipped) tiny state manager for React with hooks.
+A really tiny (750 bytes brotli) state manager for React with hooks.
 Key-value based, global and performant (only refreshes a component if needed).

 ## Why